xiaoxianyu-office/mm/Items/Firework.md

 This attribute is used to firework effects to a firework or firework_charge items.
-This attribute required for every firework or firework_charge items.
+This attribute is required for every firework or firework_charge items.

 ### Format
 ```yml